slamora/brackets-wiki/CodeMirror-v3-integration.md

     * Start a selection from the beginning of Editor.prototype.setSelection
     * Drag the cursor down towards the blank line below the end of that function
     * When you hit that blank line, the selection appears to pop down to the end of the document.
 However, this appears to be purely visual--if you then mouse up and hit delete, only the function is deleted.
 * Clicking to the left of a character at position 0 puts the cursor to the right of the character.
-Also, if you arrow down from position 0, the cursor moves to position 1 on the next line.
-Does not reproduce in vanilla theme demo, so it might have to do with the way we're setting padding on the editor.
+Also, if you arrow down from position 0, the cursor moves to position 1 on the next line, and there are other funky issues if you start a selection from the area between the gutter and the code.
+Does not reproduce in vanilla theme demo, so it's probably due to the fact that we're currently setting padding on `.CodeMirror pre`--this might not be a supported use case.
 * Select All on Editor.js selects a lot of blank space below the last line.
 Reproduces in vanilla CodeMirror, filed as https://github.com/marijnh/CodeMirror/issues/914.

 **Missing functionality:**